uofo/reverse-archaeology-content/_chasmpolicies/6-deindustrialization.md

 published: true
 name: Deindustrialization
 ---
 Deindustrialization is defined as the social and economic change caused by the removal of industrial capacity in a region.
-Orange was once home to a bustling hat-making industrial district.
+Orange was once home to a bustling hat-making industrial district and a large brewery.